949886/LunarFramework/README.md

 `Navigator.Push` method will push a `Widget` to the top of the navigation stack and the widget will be instantiated and added to the root canvas.

-This method is a generic method that takes a type of subclass of `Widget` class as a parameter.
+This generic method takes a type of subclass of the `Widget` class as a parameter.

 > [!NOTE]
-> Any prefab with Widget component will be registered in the Widgets prefab database automatically.
+> Any prefab with a `Widget` component will automatically be registered in the Widgets prefab database.
 > A widget type should only have one prefab that corresponds to it.